 - 1.1 Psilocyn and psilocybin are related tryptamines that are found in many species of mushrooms.
 The mushrooms have been used in religious ceremonies for at least 3000 years by the native peoples of Mexico and Central America.
-Psilocyn and psilocybin are Schedule I hallucinogens. - 1.2 More information is available through the "Drug Identification Bible".
+Psilocyn and psilocybin are Schedule I hallucinogens. - 1.2 More information is available through the "Drug Identification Bible". - 1.3 The Weber Test for the Presence of Psilocyn in Mushrooms", Garrette, Siemens, and Gaskill, NEAFS vol. XVIII, No.1, 1993.

-2.1 The following procedures are used to identify psilocyn and/or psilocybin from mushrooms.
+- 2.1 The following procedures are used to identify psilocyn and/or psilocybin from mushrooms.

+- 3.0 Equipment/Reagents

 - 3.1 A GC/MS and appropriate analytical software.
 Reference AM #3.

-- 3.2 ACS grade solvents, methanol and acetone.
+- 3.2 ACS grade, or better, solvents: methanol and acetone.

 - 3.3 Fast Blue BB, or B salt.

 - 3.4 Deionized/distilled water.

 - 3.5 Hydrochloric acid

 - 3.6 p-DMAB spray reagent.

 - 3.7 T1 system (10mls methanol + 7 drops of NH4OH)